Develop-X/AWS/AWS Certified Solutions Architect/03_S3 Object Storage & CDN , Glacier and CloudFront.md

 ## S3 101

+  - S3 is safe place to store files
+  - **Object-based** storage, (**Key** name of the object and **Value** data, **versionId** for versioning, **Metadata** about data storing)
+  - Files can be 0 Bytes to 5TB, there is unlimited storage.
+  - S3 is universal namspace eg: https://bucketname/s3-ap-southeast-2.amazonaws.com/folder_name/file.ext
+  - Read after write cosistance for PUTS of new objects
+  - Eventual consistancy for overwrite PUTS and DELETES(can take some time to propagate).
+  - If update an existing file or new file it might take time to update.
+  - Tiered storage available
+  - Lifecycle management
+  - Allow for versioning
+  - Encryption in rest
+  - Can enable **MFA** for deletion protection
+  - Secure data using bucket policy or access control list(ACL)

 ### S3 Simple Storage Service - Object Storage Classes

-  - **S3-Standard** - Durability of 99.999999999% and availability of 99.99%.
+  - **S3-Standard** - Durability of **99.999999999%** and availability of **99.99%**, and designed to sustain the loss of 2 facilities concurrently.

-  - **S3-IA** (Infrequently Accessed) - Durability of 99.999999999% and availability of 99.9%.
+  - **S3 Standard-IA** (Infrequently Accessed) - Durability of **99.999999999%** and availability of 99.9%, for data accessed less frequently but requires rapid access when required, lower fee than s3, only charged at retrieval.

-  - **S3-RRS** (Reduced Redundancy Storage) - Durability and availability of 99.99%.
+  - **S3 One Zone-IA or S3-RRS** (Infrequently Accessed) or (Reduced Redundancy Storage) - Durability and availability of 99.99%.
 Use when you don’t care if data is occasionally lost and can easily be re-created.

+  - **S3-Intelligent Tiering** - Designed to optimize costs by automatically moving data most cost effective access tier, without performance impact or operational overhead.

-  - **Glacier** - For archival only.
+  - **S3 Glacier** - For archival only.
 Takes 3 - 5 hours to restore files.
-Durability of 99.999999999%.
+Durability of **99.999999999%**.

-  ???
-Diff types?
+  - **S3 Glacier Deep Archive** - Amazons S3 lowest cost storage class where retrival time is upto 12 hours.

 ### S3 Buckets